Licensed Clinical Social Worker

 Website layout, text & design Copyright © 2005-2017- Kurt LaRose

-Kurt LaRose is a Clinical Social Worker who has worked in the social services sector since 1987 when he began volunteering to lead chemical dependency groups at a non-profit hospital in Southeast Missouri.
+Kurt LaRose is a Clinical Social Worker (licensed to practice in the state of Florida and the District of Columbia) who has worked in the social services sector since 1987 when he began volunteering to lead chemical dependency groups at a non-profit hospital in Southeast Missouri.
 In 1989 LaRose co-developed, generated funds, and facilitated a drug education program for youth in grades K-12 promoting practical methods for children to “Say No To Drugs.”
 In 1991 he and his then wife moved from Missouri to Florida to run a group home for abused, neglected and abandoned youth with Father Flanagan's Girls and Boys Town (the original Father Flanagan’s Boys Home).
 LaRose later became a licensed treatment foster parent assisting youth to move from restrictive institutional care into independent living programs.

 LaRose has experience in assisting impoverished populations to better deal with barriers that perpetuate poverty (mental illness, addiction, unemployment, lack of education, discrimination, glass ceilings, etc.) and has been awarded social services grants from public and private sources via city, county and state funding authorities.
 He has facilitated the transition of homeless families from living in shelters, cars, and on the streets to permanent housing